 Visiting Killerton with your dog

-With miles of paths and tracks, dogs love walkies at Killerton.
-Find out where you can go with your dog and where they can run off the lead.
+With miles of paths and tracks to explore, dogs love walkies at Killerton.
+Find out the best dog-friendly walking routes and where they can run off the lead.

 Killerton is a dog-friendly place, and your four-legged friend is bound to get lots of fuss when you pass through visitor reception.
-There are acres and acres of parkland and woods where dogs can exercise off the lead whilst under close control, and enjoy all the smells, sights and sounds of the countryside.
+There are acres of parkland and woods where they can exercise off the lead whilst under close control, and enjoy all the smells, sights and sounds of the countryside.
 Dogs in doggy strollers and backpacks are permitted only in the dog walking areas.

 Dogs must be kept on a lead between visitor reception and the house, along the drive, and in the area shaded amber on the map.
 A map can be picked up in Visitor Reception, showing all these dog friendly areas.
-Once you are in the park your dog can be off the lead, these areas are shaded green on the map.
-Please ensure that your dog is under close control at all times and look out for seasonal signs advising you that livestock might be present.
+Once you are in the park they can be off the lead – these areas are shaded green on the map.
+Please ensure that your dog is under close control at all times and look out for seasonal signs advising you where livestock is present.

 Where can't my dog go?

 Dogs are not allowed in the house, garden or chapel grounds.
-This area includes the Killerton Kitchen restaurant and Old Dairy café.
-Registered assistance dogs are permitted in these areas.
-Theses areas are shaded red on the map.
+This area includes the Killerton Kitchen Café.
+These areas are shaded red on the map.
 Assistance dogs are permitted in these areas.

 There are several dog waste bins at Killerton.
-Please clear up after your dog and use the bins provided.
+Please clear up after your pet and use the bins provided.
 If you can't find a bin, please take your waste home.
 Leaving bagged waste in the countryside is a hazard to wildlife and livestock.

 These rules are in place to make sure everyone can enjoy their visit to Killerton, to help look after the historic garden and house, and to ensure the wellbeing of livestock and wildlife.